Turner’s House, Twickenham

-Along a charming, quiet street in Twickenham is a small detached house called Sandycombe Lodge, which is better known as Turner’s House.
+On a charming, quiet street in Twickenham is a small detached house called Sandycombe Lodge, better known as Turner’s House.

 It was home to one of Britain’s most famous painters, J.M.W.
 Turner.